ParrotSec/airgeddon/CONTRIBUTING.md

 ## Issue Creation Policy

+1. Please, consider to contact us on [IRC] or [Discord] channel before opening an issue.
+More info at [Wiki Contact Section]
-1. Filling the issue template with *ALL* the requested info is mandatory.
+2. Filling the issue template with *ALL* the requested info is mandatory.
 Otherwise the issue can be marked as "invalid" and closed immediately.
-2. Issues must be opened in English.
+3. Issues must be opened in English.
-3. If an issue is opened and more info is needed, `airgeddon` staff will request it.
+4. If an issue is opened and more info is needed, `airgeddon` staff will request it.
 If there is no answer in 7 days or the OP is not collaborating, the issue will be closed.
-4. If the issue is not related to airgeddon or the root cause is out of scope, it will be closed. `airgeddon` staff is not a helpdesk support service.
+5. If the issue is not related to airgeddon or the root cause is out of scope, it will be closed. `airgeddon` staff is not a helpdesk support service.
-5. Try to be sure that your problem is related to airgeddon and that is not a driver issue.
+6. Try to be sure that your problem is related to airgeddon and that is not a driver issue.
 A good practice is always to try to perform the same operation without using `airgeddon` in order to see if the problem or the behavior can be reproduced.
 In that case, probably the issue should not be created.
-6. Don't talk or mention references to other tools.
+7. Don't talk or mention references to other tools.
 If you want to talk about other similar tools you can do it on their pages/github. `airgeddon` issues are to talk about `airgeddon`.

 ## Collaborating Translators

-1. Ask ALWAYS before start a translation to add a new language ([v1s1t0r.1s.h3r3@gmail.com]).
+1. Ask ALWAYS before start a translation to add a new language (by mail at [v1s1t0r.1s.h3r3@gmail.com], by Twitter at [@OscarAkaElvis], by [IRC] or [Discord] channel).
 Contact to the development team in order to know what are you going to do.
 You'll be informed about how to proceed.
 2. Once new language is approved or if you are going to update an existing one, update the date under shebang on every commit.
 3. Translate the strings located in `language_strings.sh` and the existing phrases _language_strings_handling_messages function_ in `airgeddon.sh`.
 4. If you want to create a pull request with a new language to be added, at least the 80% of the phrases must be translated and the rest must be done with at least _an automatic-translation_ system and marked with PoT (Pending of Translation) mark.